ffalor/wellness-notifications/README.md

 ## What it Does

+-   Posture check to notifiy users to be mindful of their posture.
 -   Notifies users to be mindful of the very simple 20 | 20 | 20 rule to prevent digitial Eye Strain.
 [More Info Here](https://www.aoa.org/documents/infographics/SYVM2016Infographics.pdf)

 ## Future Plans